yujongtzeng/Caporaso-Harris-old/sample output/CH/README.md

 # How to use

-The files in this directory is the output of CH.class.
+The files in this directory is the output of CH.java.
 For all i and j, the file O(i)_r=j.txt contains all Caporaso-Harris invariants on P^2 with degree i and j nodes.

 For i >= 26, the file size is too large so we use the split tool in mac to split the file into several parts by the command